pvcnt/accio/docs/accio/basics/concepts.md

 Each operator comes with a very clearly defined interface: it defines the inputs it consumes and the outputs it produces, using a type system provided by Accio.
 Inputs and outputs are sometimes referred to as *ports*.
 Inputs may be defined as optional (i.e., the operator can be executed even if the input is not defined) or have a default value (i.e., this default value will be used if the input is not defined).
+Input and outputs ports have a type; it allows the engine to enforce values are correct before running operators.
 Outputs are always defined.
 Operators need to be implemented by developers, but thanks to workflows, they can be later used even by non-developers.
 Operators are always executed on a single machine.